percona/psmysql-docs/docs/data-masking-function-list.md

 ### Returns

-Returns a Canada SIN.
-The format is `AAA-BBB-CCC` in the `utf8mb4` character set.

-The number is verified with the [Luhn Number Checksum]](https://www.dcode.fr/luhn-algorithm) to ensure the number is consistent.
+Returns a Canada SIN formatted in three groups of three digits (for example, 123-456-789) in the `utf8mb4` character set.
+To ensure the number is consistent, the number is verified with the [Luhn algorithm](https://en.wikipedia.org/wiki/Luhn_algorithm).

 ### Example